aspose-page/Aspose.Page-Reference-Tutorials/content/english/net/getting-started/secure-license/_index.md

 Before you begin securing your license, make sure you have the following in place:

 - Aspose.Page for .NET: Ensure you have the latest version of Aspose.Page for .NET installed.
-If not, you can download it from the [official download page](https://releases.aspose.com/page/net/).
+If not, you can download it from the [download page](https://releases.aspose.com/page/net/).

 - License File: Acquire the license file for Aspose.Page.
 If you don't have one, you can obtain it from the [purchase page](https://purchase.aspose.com/buy).

 - Development Environment: Set up your .NET development environment with the necessary tools, including an integrated development environment (IDE) like Visual Studio.

-- Access to Documentation: Familiarize yourself with the [official documentation](https://reference.aspose.com/page/net/) for Aspose.Page for .NET.
+- Access to Documentation: Familiarize yourself with the [documentation](https://reference.aspose.com/page/net/) for Aspose.Page for .NET.

 ## Import Namespaces